mitragithub/MorseAnalysis/README.md

 See run.sh for how to run this pipeline.
 The following workflow will help understand input parameters, intermediate files and final outputs.

 ### Workflow
+Red boxes are input variables, blue boxes represents outputs (intermediate or final outputs) and gray boxes are functions.
 ![Workflow](workflow.png)